OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 Among the somatic organs, brain has the lowest numbers of genes with sex-biased expression, and kidney has the highest.
 Most notably, the numbers of sex-biased genes are subject to fast turnover between the taxa for the somatic organs.
 For example, DOM has an unusually high number of sex-biased genes in the heart, compared to the other taxa.
 On the other hand, the kidney bias is much stronger in DOM and MUS than in SPR and SPI, and liver has the highest number of female-biased genes in SPI.
 For the gonadal organs, the overall numbers remain more similar between the taxa.

-## Fast evolutionary turnover of sex-biased gene expression
+### Fast evolutionary turnover of sex-biased gene expression

 The evolutionary turnover of genes that become subject to sex-biased expression in any given taxon is very high, even between the closely related taxa that are studied here.
 Figure 2A shows which fractions of genes with sex-biased expression are shared between the taxa for each organ in any pairwise comparison.
 The turnover is particularly high for the somatic tissues.
 In brain and heart, fewer than 10% of the genes occur in more than one taxon; for the other organs, fewer than half occur in more than one taxon.
 Note that two of the taxa (DOM and MUS) have a subspecies-level status (M. m. domesticus and M. m. musculus), yet the majority of somatic sex-biased genes changed their sex-biased expression between them.
 When compared between all four taxa, only between 0.3% and 5.3% of genes have a conserved sex-biased expression in all four of them (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig2-v1.jpg)

 **Figure 2.:** (A) Plots of percentages of genes shared as sex-biased across the four taxa for each organ comparison (including the Y-chromosomal genes for the male-biased gene sets).
 Numbers are normalized to ‘one taxon’ which represents the sum of all unique genes in at least one taxon (set to 100%), ‘two taxa’, ‘three taxa’, and ‘four taxa’ represent the percentages of the sums of shared genes for any pairwise comparison between the taxa for all sex-biased genes.
 Data for the figure are provided in Figure 2—source data 1.
 (B) Percentage turnover differences between sex-biased genes versus resampling averages from all genes as female gene swaps or male gene swaps in three groups of taxa comparisons.
 See text for further details.
 Note that standard deviations from the resampling were too small to show them in the graphic as error bars (all in the order of 0.015).
-Data for the figure are provided in Figure 2—source data 2 and for all data and statistics in Supplementary Data D2.Figure 2—source data 1.Figure 2—source data 2.
+Data for the figure are provided in Figure 2—source data 2 and for all data and statistics in Supplementary Data D2.

 The fractions of shared genes are higher for the gonadal tissues (Figure 2A), but even these tissues show a substantial turnover of sex-biased genes.
 Interestingly, many of the sex-biased genes reverse their state in at least one taxon from female-bias to male-bias or vice versa.
 This includes 596 genes for somatic organs and 3895 for the gonadal organs (Figure 1—source data 1).
 Hence, although the overall numbers of sex-biased genes do not change much between the taxa for the gonadal organs, the actual composition of the gene sets evolves substantially.